GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 <sec:simulator:intro>

 The physical world is an intrinsic aspect of robotics, especially #acr("HRI").
-Developing novel methods for interacting with humanoid robots encompasses several challenges related to their embodiment dimension.
+Developing novel methods for interacting with humanoid robots encompasses several challenges related to their embodiment.
 Robotic platforms suffer from severe limitations that sometimes impede applying data-intensive techniques.

 // Importance of simulation in science
 Simulation offers an alternative tool to experiment with new techniques.
-They have been widely used in most scientific fields since the first operation of the Monte Carlo algorithm at the end of the 1940s (@goldsman_brief_2009, @metropolis_beginning_nodate).
+It has been widely used in most scientific fields since the first operation of the Monte Carlo algorithm at the end of the 1940s (@goldsman_brief_2009, @metropolis_beginning_nodate).
 In 1950, a team led by Jon von Neumann and Jule Charney used the ENIAC computer to produce the first weather forecast by an electronic computer @charney_numerical_1950.
 Although their results carried important numerical errors, this work led to the foundation of modern meteorology.
-It is an example of numerically replicating a physical phenomenon by implementing and solving the corresponding equations.
+This is an example of numerically replicating a physical phenomenon by implementing and solving the corresponding equations.
 NASA has also used simulation early in its space programs, such as Apollo.
 The primary goal of their enterprise was to build a training setup for astronauts to practice specific skills.
 Indeed, in high-stakes enterprises, the crew's accommodation to their environment and tools is essential for the mission's success.